 The Fern Canyon trail was a little challenging because we had to cross the creek bed by walking on top of logs and stumps, sometimes dipping our feet in the water (I was very thankful for my Ahnu waterproof hiking boots) and there is an amazing staircase built throughout.
 It was so quiet, we could hear the ocean crashing in the distance, insects and birds chirping, and the trees swaying in the wind.
 I would sometime get a little afraid that we weren’t supposed to be there, and that an animal would jump put at us, but nothing ever happened.
 On our way back, we saw multiple sets of Elk sun bathing and eating dinner.

 On our way back, I had Mike stop on the side of the road so that I could take a photo hugging the largest tree I have ever seen in my life.
 It was really two trees that joined together to become one at the bottom.
-So amazing.
+So beautiful and amazing.

 California State Capitol